-Dr. Ewan Kirk is a technology entrepreneur, CIO of GAM Systematic Cantab, and Chairman of the Management Committee of the Isaac Newton Institute for Mathematical Sciences.
-A seed investor in startups in Cambridge and London, he has also been active in philanthropy since 2007.
+Dr. Ewan Kirk is a technology entrepreneur, former President of GAM Systematic Cantab, and Chairman of the Management Committee of the Isaac Newton Institute for Mathematical Sciences.
+A seed investor in startups in Cambridge and London, he has been active in philanthropy since 2007.

 Ewan has been involved in a number of ventures to commercialise, apply and support science, technology and mathematics research.